I think you'll agree with me when I say that Elephant is probably one of the biggest and strongest animals on our planet.

-Many people now believe that if elephant trunk is up, then elephant will shower blessings and good fortune and that is the main reason we normally place statues of elephants at our doorstep or various elephant decorations, such as elephant tapestry, around the house.
+Many people now believe that if the elephant trunk is up, then the elephant will shower blessings and good fortune, and that is the main reason we normally place statues of elephants at our doorstep or various elephant decorations, such as elephant tapestry, around the house.

 Elephant Meaning for Humans

 Elephants are recognized for their compassionate and altruistic treatment of each other.

 Perhaps some of our interest in these creatures is based on the fact that elephants and humans have a great deal in common:

 - Humans and elephants have evolved the largest and most complex brain of any land mammal, and we become aware of the world around us through our brains.
 Our brains make us resourceful, dynamic, and adaptable.

 - We both live long lives and cherish our relationships and families.